jeanbza/jadekler.github.io/_posts/2022-05-06-logistic-function-backoff.md

 It's starting to sound like we need a linear function, not a stepwise function: something that rejects more and more requests the more memory we're using.
 We now need a range to operate our throttler within: at the bottom of the range, we reject no requests; at the top, all requests.

-Using the rigid memory model above, we'll define our range as `[3e9 bytes, 3221225472 bytes]`.
-In the more flexible memory model our production code operates under, it's more like `[max_bytes, max_bytes+allowed_theft]`.
+Let's define our range as `[3e9 bytes, 3221225472 bytes]`, using the same bounds as our step function above.

 So, let's build a linear function for this.
 Note that the values that we want from our linear function are `[0.0, 1.0]`.
 As above, 0 means "don't reject", and 1 means "reject".
 Any value between that represents that chance that a request will be rejected.
-That is, we'll compare our the result of our linear function against a number taken randomly from a uniform distribution of `[0.0, 1.0]`.
+That is, we'll compare the result of our linear function against a number taken randomly from a uniform distribution of `[0.0, 1.0]`.

 To build this linear function, let's start with what we know: